Effective B2B Lead Generation Strategy in 2022

 - People are getting more resistant to sponsored messages from influencers (and especially celebrities).
 Instead, you can target nano and micro-influencers.
 They are more affordable and can offer a more genuine experience for your audience.

 - The key to a successful influencer marketing campaign is finding the right influencer that can actually help your business.
-Arguably, this is even more of a challenge in the B2B environment since there are certain B2B niches with relatively limited number of influencers.
+Arguably, this is even more of a challenge in the B2B environment since there are certain B2B niches with a relatively limited number of influencers.
 Use various influencer outreach tools to your advantage.

-- Since the purpose of the influencer marketing here is lead generation, develop a proper scheme to capture contact information.
+- Since the purpose of influencer marketing here is lead generation, develop a proper scheme to capture contact information.
 For example, you can ask the influencer to drive their followers to your website or landing page, where you can, in turn, present them with lead capture forms and other means.

 - Another important factor in influencer marketing is to build relationships with these influencers before you ask them to promote your brand.
 Some influencers might not want to work with your brand at first, and this can significantly help in cost-efficiency and maximize ROI.